 Boundaries are everywhere in a relationship, and even more so in a marriage.
 Do there exist family boundaries that need to be adhered to, maybe with a toxic family member?
 Are there friendship boundaries that need to be adhered to, perhaps with a friend who’s a bad influence?
 Are there step-children in the mix, where step-parenting boundaries need to be developed?
 What about flirting; what constitutes flirting and what doesn’t?
 Have this conversation ASAP, and make sure you compromise fairly and within each other’s boundaries.

 What’s negotiable… and what’s not

 We all have certain aspirations in life.
 While they may vary on a person-to-person basis, some of these aspirations include a certain size house, luxury vehicles, incredible traveling experiences, and other indicators of a certain lifestyle standard.
 How much of this is negotiable?

-Let’s give an example.
-Maybe you and your partner have discussed trying in vitro fertilization if natural conception is a struggle within your relationship.
+Be clear on your expectations for your married life, and this includes the lifestyle you expect to be living.
 Even though you both want children, is the partner who, for example, wants to take a month long trip across French Polynesia okay with forfeiting that experience if the cost requires choosing one or the other?
 This is just one of many examples within a relationship where it’s absolutely critical to identify the negotiable aspects of your relationship with one another.
 It’ll help avoid a lot of potential resentment, so the sooner you have this conversation, the better.

 Want to learn more about prenups?
 Watch our informational videos here